DestinyJoyner/portfolio-project-proposal/README.md

 # Destiny Module 4 Portfolio Project Proposal

 ## Proposal:
+#Topic/Idea

-1. **Topic/Idea** - An organizational App for any user.
+- An organizational App for any user.
 Using the date object, calendars and upcoming notifications

-1. **3 User Stories**
+#3 User Stories

 -As a user, I can create a new account to store my information

 -As a user, I can log in and acessed my stored schedule